 Sustainability work at Kotipizza Group

 Sustainability is about actions to promote sustainable business.
-Explore examples of Kotipizza Group’s sustainability work in 2019 in the picture below.
+Explore examples of Kotipizza Group’s sustainability work in 2021 in the picture below.
 Read more about our recent work in the Sustainability at Kotipizza 2021 report.
 Our previous sustainability reports can be found here: Sustainability at Kotipizza 2020 report and Sustainability at Kotipizza 2019 report.

 The majority of the ingredients used in Kotipizza Group’s restaurant chains are supplied by Foodstock, our own wholesaler.
 The traceability and transparency of the origin of ingredients are key building blocks of our sustainability work.
 Foodstock emphasises sustainability in choosing suppliers and checks them in person by visiting them.
 The partnership goes way back with most suppliers.
 Therefore we know where the food comes from and can trust it to be safe and high-quality, all the way from the field to the plate.
 At the same time, we ensure that the supply chain and logistics comply with legislation, respect human rights and are environmentally friendly.

 One example of our sustainable sourcing is that in 2017 Kotipizza was the first pizza chain in the world to receive the international MSC ecolabel, confirming that all fish and seafood products served by the chain comes from sustainable sources and certified fisheries.
 The Majakka pizza ad campaign followed the journey of MSC prawns from the Arctic Ocean all the way to the restaurant through the eyes of our Chief Procurement Officer, Anssi Koivula.